-The practice had made reasonable adjustments, including ground floor treatment rooms, dedicated parking spaces and translation services for patients with access requirements.
+The practice had made reasonable adjustments, including ground floor surgeries, an accessible toilet, low level reception desk and access to translation services for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.